Joseph A. Ahearn: Career

-His retirement was effective as of January 1, 1992.
 Next, he was employed by the engineering consulting firm CH2M HILL to secure work through Ahearn's connection with the Pentagon.
 The effectiveness of Ahearn's military/dictatorial approach to leadership as applied to civilian organizations was questioned by many at CH2M.
 In particular, several executives of CH2M's transportation executive team soon left the firm citing Ahearn as the impetus for their decision to leave.
 In retaliation, Ahearn applied pressure to blackball those executives and their affiliates.
 In particular, Tom Huntsinger, a longtime CH2M Hill executive and employee of over twenty five years who questioned Ahearn's unethical conduct.
 Huntsinger's career was impacted to the point that he became distraught and took his life.
 CH2M defended Ahearn's action as not being so "outrageous" as to be actionable under Colorado law, although engineering professional rules of conduct were found to have been violated by Ahearn, a story fabricated by those opposed to his hiring.

 During his career, Ahearn became affiliated with the American Society of Civil Engineers, the Society of American Military Engineers, the National Society of Professional Engineers and the American Public Works Association.
 Additionally, he became a Centurion of the Roman Catholic Archdiocese for the Military Services, USA.
 The Major General Joseph A. Ahearn Enlisted Leadership Award given by the Air Force Civil Engineer Support Agency is named after him.

 Awards he received include the Air Force Distinguished Service Medal, the Legion of Merit, the Bronze Star Medal, the Defense Meritorious Service Medal, the Meritorious Service Medal with three oak leaf clusters, the Air Force Commendation Medal, the Outstanding Unit Award with valor device and the Armed Forces Honor Medal of South Vietnam.